01 Demon Needs a War

 §

-After much haggling, it was decided that a slave be sent to investigate.
-The slave – a man from the Sindh who had been captured at the sack of Lahore four years earlier – was owned by a man who had recently died with no heirs.
+After much haggling, it was decided that a slave be sent to investigate and report on the state of the Persian camp.
+The chosen slave – a man from the Sindh who had been captured at the sack of Lahore four years earlier – was chosen.
 The slave was old and survived by begging, so would be missed by no one.
-He walked slowly toward the temple, his right hand touched the town wall as he descended the narrow stony path to the Swan Temple.
-The man was terrified.
-He stumbled because he looked only askance (away from the river), trying to avoid, in every way possible, the bad magic imprisoned in the ark the Persians carryied.
-The townspeople tensely watched his progress.
+He walked slowly toward the temple, his right hand touched the town wall as he descended the narrow stony path to the Swan Temple, more for grounding than balance.

 His nerve broke.